NU-CUCIS/CheMixNet/README.md

 # CheMixNet
 CheMixNet is a general-purpose neural network that combines two neural architectures (illustrated below).
 The first neural architecture is a fully connected multi-layer perceptron network trained on molecular fingerprints.
-The second neural architecture have 3 flavors:
+The second neural architecture is trained on SMILES sequences and have 3 choices for their neural architecture:
 1. CNN
 2. RNN (LSTM or GRU)
 3. CNN-RNN (CNN followed by LSTM or GRU)